Prison cuts 'threaten social care'

 - Prison death investigations in Wales 'too slow'

-Councillor Amanda Williams says the council cannot afford to cut the budget.
+Councillor Amanda Williams said the council cannot afford to cut the budget.

 "We think it's wrong," she said.
 "My concerns are that we have £30m to cut and this doesn't help in any way shape or form.

-"We just cannot cut it. and we all agree that this isn't fair.
+"We just cannot cut it and we all agree that this isn't fair.

-"Ultimately, the tax payer will have to pay for this, and people who rely social service care may have to wait longer than prisoners for that service."
+"Ultimately, the taxpayer will have to pay for this, and people who rely social service care may have to wait longer than prisoners for that service."

 Security services company G4S, which manages the 2,000-capacity facility, declined to comment.